Management's focus on liquids production will boost volumes and revenue and should favorably affect returns.

 LNG liquefaction will generate incremental natural gas demand following 2016, driving up realized prices.
 Encana's natural gas assets are ideally situated to benefit from this trend.
 Read more

 Despite the planned shift to liquids, Encana's heavy gas mix will weigh on profitability for the next two to three years, given persistently weak natural gas prices.

 Encana has a large portion of its acreage in regions such as the Montney that suffer from lack of proximity to areas of high natural gas demand, limited transportation, and drilling impediments due to difficult terrain.

 Exposure to second-tier assets prevents the company from growing at the same pace as competitors focused purely on top-shelf plays like the Permian and Bakken.
 Read more

 Doug Suttles' tenure as CEO began in June 2013.
 Shortly afterward, he introduced a new strategy with the goal of refocusing activity on a handful of key liquids plays and spending within cash flows.
 The company will comfortably achieve this goal in Read more

-Encana, based in Calgary, Alberta, engages in the exploration and production of natural gas in the United States and Canada.
-At the end of 2013, the company reported proved Read more
+Encana, based in Calgary, Alberta, engages in the exploration for and production of natural gas in the United States and Canada.
+At the end of 2013, the company reported Read more

 2 Energy Stocks With Plenty of Gas Left in the Tank Watch more